"In the winter, he curls up around a good book, and dreams away the cold." - Broken Homes

 Responsibilities:

-• Conducting a comprehensive literature synthesis of contemporary psychopathology research (2002-present) to inform a forthcoming scholarly textbook poised to become a new standard in the field
+• Conducting a comprehensive literature synthesis of contemporary psychopathology research (2002-present) to inform a forthcoming scholarly textbook

 • Responsible for the following chapters: Features of anxiety (2) and Central neurobiology of anxiety (7)